 Making the Pizza

 Add your ricotta to a bowl and add the salt and pepper.
 Use your hand mixer to whip it for about a minute.
 Spread the ricotta onto your pizza crust and add the fruit.
-Alternate between the fig and the pear to ensure that you get a good mix of both when you bite into your pizza.
+Alternate between the pear and the fig to ensure that you get a good mix of both when you bite into your pizza.
 Garnish with basil and place in the oven.
 Enjoy!

 LA Dunn is a plant-based advocate who believes that everything is better with Prosecco.
-If you have 20 minutes, listen to an episode of The Black Girls Eat Podcast.
-Sign up below for news and updates.
+Visit the Black Girls Eat Online Shop and check out the easy 5 day Intro to Plant-Based Nutrition class if you are thinking about going from plant-curious to plant-focused.
+Sign up below for updates.